 “The car was driving so fast that they almost crashed the family with kids who were on the road.
 We [the men] were hiding at first, but we came out because we did not want to cause any problem and did not want to leave the family there.”

 A few minutes later, another three police cars arrived with ten more officers wearing dark blue uniforms.
+The respondent remembered one of those officers to be a tall woman.
+Their group leader was supposed to be a corpulent man around 40 years old.
 One of the individuals could remember the registration number of one of the cars: HR (CROATIAN FLAG) ZG 156.
 The officers told the group of 17 to put their bags in front of them and removed their phones.
 A woman, mother of three children, told the officers that she didn’t have a phone, but when they frisked her body, they found one hidden under her clothes.
 When the officers discovered this hidden phone, they attacked her with a baton in front of her crying children.

 “It was very hard for us because we saw a woman being beaten by the Croatian police and we couldn’t do anything.
 They beat her so much with baton.”